HebiRobotics/hebi_ros2_examples/README.md

     constraints:
       stopped_velocity_tolerance: 0.01 # Defaults to 0.01
       goal_time: 0.0 # Defaults to 0.0 (start immediately)

+gripper_controller:
+  ros__parameters:
+    joint: end_effector_1/input_l_finger
+    state_publish_rate: 50.0 # Defaults to 50
+    action_monitor_rate: 20.0 # Defaults to 20
 ```

+If your arm does not include a gripper, you can omit the `gripper_controller` section from the configuration file.

 ### Launching HEBI Arm with ROS 2 Control